 In the spirit of giving back, and our desire to support local businesses and artists, we are doing an artist spotlight series.
 We will be showcasing a new artist each day for the next 31 days.
-Today’s artist is Vladimir Stankovic, a designer and illustrator from Finland.
+Today’s artist is Vladimir Stankovic, a designer and illustrator in Denmark.

 Vladimir is a graphic designer and illustrator born in Nis, Serbia, where he graduated at the University of Arts, the department of graphic design.
 Currently he is based in Finland, Rovaniemi, where he received his master’s degree at the University of Lapland.

 Vladimir’s Answer: As long as I can remember I was always drawing or making something, so when it came the time to continue my education after primary school, studying design and illustration was a no brainer.
 I would have all my notebooks, whether it is math, physics, or biology (especially biology) embellished with drawings of monsters and animals.

 Question: Where are you from, where did you go to school?

 Vladimir’s Answer: I was born in Nis, a town in Serbia, which is where I also went to school.

 Question: What are your tools of the trade?

 Vladimir’s Answer: All of my illustrations and designs are done with the use of traditional media, and usually, processed with the use of programs such as Photoshop or illustrator later.
 Somehow I can’t seem to give up that handmade element of creating.

 Question: What websites do you go to for design inspiration?

 Vladimir’s Answer: Tumblr is a great place, and as I follow many different artists and creative people, my dashboard is like the weirdest and inspiring gallery you can imagine!
 Also, Behance is a great place to find quality works from every creative discipline and from all over the world!